 IV.
 The formal closing. - This is merely a courteous phrase, indicating the relation in which the writer stands to his correspondent.
-Thus, in business letters, -
+Thus, in business letters,-

-Yours truly, Yours sincerely,

-Very truly yours, Sincerely yours,

-Respectfully yours, Very sincerely yours,

-or, in familiar or affectionate letters, ----
+Yours truly, Very truly yours, Respectfully yours, Yours sincerely, Sincerely yours, Very sincerely yours, or, in familiar or affectionate letters, --

-Faithfully yours, Your loving son, Yours cordially, Yours, with love.
+Faithfully yours, Yours cordially, Your loving son, Yours, with love.